cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 {{HASHSIG}} uses the Leighton-Micali Signature (LMS) system.
 LMS systems have two parameters.
 The first parameter is the height of the tree, h, which is the number of levels in the tree minus one.
-The hash-based signature algorithm supports five values for this
+The {{HASHSIG}} includes support for five values of this
 parameter: h=5; h=10; h=15; h=20; and h=25.
 Note that there are 2^h
 leaves in the tree.
 The second parameter is the number of bytes output by the hash function, m, which is the amount of data associated with each node in the tree.
 This specification supports only SHA-256, with m=32.
+An IANA registry is defined so that other hash functions could be used in the future.

 Currently, the hash-based signature algorithm supports five tree
 sizes: